RikJansenTU/FontysInternship/Research_Report.md

 When I surveyed potential users for the third project I also asked them questions about AI in general, giving them hypothetical scenarios and asking them to rate those based on whether or not they believed them to cross ethical boundaries.

 ### Conclusions
+Generative AI is exciting technology, which can empower and assist people when used right, but can be abused very easily.
+It's important for a company to consider the potential impact of tools they create, but additionally I believe that governments need to step in and rein in the technology and its usage.
+I think the two most dangerous aspects of AI are currently misinformation and replacing jobs.
+It'll become incredibly easy to create convincing video of anyone saying anything, which can erode trust and polarise people.
+Also, generative AI especially is set to replace a lot of jobs, and while new jobs might be created there will be a lot of people unable or unwilling to make the switch.
+Most importantly, even when an AI tool you create isn't intended to do anything harmful, it might still be used that way, so a large part of the responsibility lies with the tool's developer.
+In general, people also seem to be becoming more aware, and wary, of the impact AI will have on society.
+Keeping their reservations in mind and involving not just end users, but a larger more representative group will be key in ensuring nobody gets impacted negatively by something you develop.

 A more thorough examination of the ethics surrounding project 2, as well as a set of ethical guidelines I set up based on my research, can be found [here]().
+The results of my user research are collected and discussed [here]().

+### Sources